cardillan/mindcode/doc/syntax/SYNTAX-0-BASICS.markdown

 ## Program structure

 Mindcode program is a sequence of expressions and statements.
 Semicolons separate statements and expressions, as in `a = 5; b = 10;`.
 Expressions have a value: `1 + 2` is an expression whose value is `3`.
-Whitespace (spaces, tabs, new-line characters) serves to separate individual _tokens_: keywords, identifiers, operators, and so on, but is otherwise ignored.
-Indentation, while recommended, is ignored by the compiler.
+Whitespace (spaces, tabs, new-line characters) serves to separate individual _tokens_: keywords, identifiers, operators, and so on, but is otherwise ignored, as well as indentation.

 Mindcode identifiers and keywords are case-sensitive -- `if` is different from `If` (first is a keyword, the second is not and could be used as a variable or function name).